-You can pay the access of the cenote separately if you don’t wish to have lunch there.
+You can pay for access to the cenote separately if you don’t wish to have lunch there.

-It’s located on the way to the cenotes X’ka’ken & Samula.
+It’s located on the way to the cenotes X’ka’ken (Dzitnup) and Cenote Samula.
 So if you ride your bike up there you won’t miss the royal entrance.

 This is certainly a great option of where to spend a relaxing day.